 Section Four - Members

-Two members of each class from Years 2 – 6 will be elected by their class to serve as Junior Leaders.
-A further two members of Year 6 will be chosen by the Headteacher as Chair and Vice Chair of the Junior Leadership Team.
+One member of each class from Years 1 – 6 will be elected by their class to serve as Junior Leaders.

 Section Five - Length of Office